AweSim-OSC/awesim-connect/README.md

 When you first run AweSim Connect, an temporary folder with four additional files will be added to this folder.
 These are required for proper functionality of the application.
 Please ensure that these files are permitted by your IT administrator.

-* `plink.exe` is the command-line version of PuTTY and is used by the application to create the secure connection to AweSim resources. (version 0.64)
+* `plink.exe` is the command-line version of PuTTY and is used by the application to create the secure connection to AweSim resources. (version 0.65)
-* `putty.exe` the GUI application of PuTTY is used to provide terminal emulation remote console connections to AweSim resources. (version 0.64)
+* `putty.exe` the GUI application of PuTTY is used to provide terminal emulation remote console connections to AweSim resources. (version 0.65)
 * `vncviewer.exe` is the VNC viewer client used to view a remote desktop session.
-Currently TurboVNC Viewer 1.2.9beta.
+Currently TurboVNC Viewer 2.0.
-* `WinSCP.exe` AweSim Connect includes WinSCP 5.7.4 as the default SFTP client.
+* `WinSCP.exe` AweSim Connect includes WinSCP 5.7.5 as the default SFTP client.

 #### Double-Click the `AweSimConnect.exe` file to run the application

 No further installation is required.
 In the current state, AweSim Connect is entirely deployed by a single executable file.

+The application will have to be run once manually to provide support for launching sessions through the custom URI scheme.

 ## Connecting to a Session